vee63b/RDeX/README.md

 If the desktop becomes misconfigured, simply run:

 ```
-bash install_RDeX.sh
+bash ~/storage/shared/RDeX/install_RDeX.sh
 ```

 This restores the environment to its original configured state.
+Note, this is the same as a Chromebook Hard Reset.

 ---